 2.5.1.
 Isolation and Microbial Identification

 The culture media used were MacConkey agar and nutrient agar.
-Isolation was performed by pour plate method.
-All plates were incubated at 37˚C for 24hrs.
+Isolation was performed by the pour plate method.
+All plates were incubated at 37˚C for 24 hours.

 2.5.2.
 Isolation of isolate

 The plates were then inverted and incubated at 37oc for 24hours.
-After incubation period, the plates were removed from the incubator, the colonies observed were counted and recorded, distinct colonies thereafter were aseptically picked and streaked on agar plate respectively to obtain pure isolates.
-The plates were then, incubated at 37oc for 24hours.
+After the incubation period, the plates were removed from the incubator, the colonies observed were counted and recorded, and distinct colonies thereafter were aseptically picked and streaked on agar plates respectively to obtain pure isolates.
+The plates were then, incubated at 37oc for 24 hours.

 2.5.3.
 Colony and Cellular Morphology

-The appearance of the colonies on each agar plate respectively, their relative size, color, texture, opacity, surface elevation, edge and shape was observed and then used to clarify their own growth pattern and to identify the bacterial types.
+The appearance of the colonies on each agar plate respectively, their relative size, color, texture, opacity, surface elevation, edge, and shape was observed and then used to clarify their growth pattern and to identify the bacterial types.

 2.5.3.1.
 Morphology of isolates